-The Ph.D. program in global studies will provide a critical transdisciplinary degree that will stand out from other programs for its cutting-edge curriculum, faculty, and embracing of scholarship from across the social sciences and humanities engaging multiple theoretical perspectives and methodologies.
-UCI’s program will be truly unique for its foregrounding the importance of engaging global south scholarship and non-western epistemologies that broaden the base of knowledge production and bring new perspectives to bear on the pressing global issues impacting us all.
+UCI offers one of the leading Ph.D. programs in Global Studies.
+Our program provides a critical transdisciplinary degree that stands out from other programs for its cutting-edge curriculum, faculty, and for engaging multiple theoretical perspectives and methodologies from across the social sciences and humanities.
+UCI’s program is truly unique for its foregrounding the importance of engaging global south scholarship and non-western epistemologies that broaden the base of knowledge production and bringing new perspectives to bear on the pressing global issues that impact us all.

 HOW TO APPLY